 He has over 25 years research and teaching experience in risk and safety in transport, in particular air transport.
 His specialty is in the investigation of problems in Air Traffic Management (ATM) and Air Traffic Control (ATC) internationally.
 Of particular interest are human performance related aspects of operators, in particular workload and complexity issues faced by Air Traffic Controller (ATCo) and fatigue.
 In recent years his research has focused on the human and social factors associated with human behaviour when there is a threat to life, e.g. during a knife attack, fire and toxic substances.
 To do this he has used a combination of experimental methods including virtual reality and wearable technologies.

-Dr Majumdar has published in excess of 80 peer-reviewed Journal papers, over 100 Conference papers and three book chapters.
+Dr Majumdar has published over 100 peer-reviewed Journal papers, over 120 Conference papers and three book chapters.
 He is a Member of three international aviation research committees and received numerous awards, including a Best Paper award in Airspace Management at the 6th USA/Europe ATM 2005 R&D Seminar and the Written Paper Prize Silver Award for the best papers published in The Aeronautical Journal in 2019.

 Dr Majumdar has successfully supervised 20 PhD students.
 He currently leads an eight-person team of doctoral students and research associates at the LRF funded TRMC covering a broad spectrum of research assessing human and social factors in risk safety of safety critical systems, including human behaviour during evacuation from emergencies.
 He has won over £2.5 million in research funding from the Lloyds Register Foundation, the UKRI and the European Union.